rickhenderson/smartphone-activity-study/README.md

 If you have any questions about this data set, please contact me at rick.henderson.blog@gmail.com with __"Smartphone Activity Study"__ in the subject line.

+This repo was created as a requirement of the final week of the __Getting and Cleaning Data__ course on [Coursera](http://www.coursera.org).